 During the love affair with all things lunar in the 1950s, a power station near Wairakei Park purposely lowered its underground water levels, which resulted in what is now known as the Craters Of The Moon Thermal Area.
 During a 30-min walk around the area (there is a small entrance fee), visitors will experience bubbling craters, steam vents and a veritable jungle of unusual plants that thrive in this hot, steamy setting.

 Exploring Orakei Korako is a opportunity to visit one of nature's most spectacular geothermal parks.
-It's a unique gepthermal attraction as it can only be reached by boat and is like sailing to another world as you head towards the "Hidden Valley" itself.
+It's a unique gepthermal attraction 30 minutes from Taupo.
+It can only be reached by boat and is like sailing to another world as you head towards the "Hidden Valley" itself.

 Air New Zealand operates daily flights into Taupo from Auckland and Wellington.